D-Molloy/Group-Project-1/README.md

 - Utilize Firebase for persistent data storage

 **My Contributions**
-As a part of a three-member team, I contributed the following:
 - Final UI design and layout
 - implementation of the datepicker and validation of dates
 - introduction of bootbox modals